-The 2016 Plan was adopted by our board of directors on November 10, 2016 and approved by our shareholders on April 20, 2017.
-The 2016 Plan will terminate on November 10, 2026.
-The purpose of our 2016 Stock Option Plan is to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentives to our employees, directors and consultants and to promote the success of our business.
+The 2016 Plan became effective on April 20, 2017 and will terminate on November 10, 2026, but awards granted before that date will continue in effect in accordance with their terms.
+The purpose of our 2016 Plan is to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentives to our employees, directors and consultants and to promote the success of our business.
 The 2016 Plan permits us to grant options and restricted stock as determined and administered by our Compensation Committee.
 Our 2016 Plan is administered by our Compensation Committee.
 Among other powers, our Compensation Committee has full and exclusive power to interpret the 2016 Plan, grant awards, and to determine the number of shares of common stock that will be subject to the awards.
 Under our 2016 Plan incentive stock options can be granted only to our employees or employees of the Bank and nonstatutory stock options and restricted stock can be granted to employees, directors and consultants.
 Our Compensation Committee, in its sole discretion, may grant various forms of incentive awards, including incentive stock options, nonstatutory stock options and restricted stock under the 2016 Plan.
 Each award will be reflected in an agreement between the Company and the relevant recipient and will be subject to the terms of the 2016 Plan, together with any other terms or conditions contained therein that are consistent with the 2016 and that our Compensation Committee deems appropriate.
-Our Compensation Committee will determine the term of each option, which cannot exceed 10 years from the grant date and the exercise price per share for options on the date of grant, provided that the exercise price of any option granted under the 2016 Plan can never be less than the fair market value of the underlying shares of common stock on the date of grant.
+Our Compensation Committee will determine the term of each option, which cannot exceed 10 years from the grant date and the exercise price per share for options, provided that the exercise price can never be less than the fair market value of the underlying shares of common stock on the date of grant.